Coos Bay: Threats

 Threats to the biodiversity of Coos Bay watershed include invasive species, forest pathogens, and wildfire.
 Green crabs, a species native to Europe, are invasive in Coos Bay.
 One of the species of eelgrass, Zostera japonica, is also invasive.
 Through 2015, seagrass saw an increase in abundance, but Oregon State researchers have suggested that there has been a recent precipitous decline in seagrass mean density in parts of South Slough after a peak in 2015.
 Additionally, boats and ships have accidentally introduced terrestrial plant species such as gorse, English ivy, reed canary grass, and Spartina spp.
 The South Slough Research Reserve is aware of these species and, according to its 2017-2022 Management Plan, is "motivated to minimize their damaging effects early."
-Douglas fir trees may experience swiss needle cast as a result of contracting the fungal infection Phaeocryptopus gaeumannii.
+Douglas fir trees may experience swiss needle cast as a result of contracting the fungal infection Nothophaeocryptopus gaeumannii.
 This results in stunted growth.
 Port Orford cedars and sometimes Pacific yews contract root rot from Phytophthora lateralis.
 This rot moves up the tree and kills the inner bark, thereby leading to the death of the tree.
 Furthermore, wildfire risk continues to increase as global climate change leads to hotter and drier conditions.